NCAR/lrose-core/docs/download/clone_src_and_build.linux.md

 sudo ln -s qmake-qt5 qmake
 ```

-For CENTOS 8 you need to add the PowerTools repo.
+For CENTOS 8 you need to add the PowerTools repo, and python packages

 ```
-  yum config-manager --set-enabled PowerTools
+  yum config-manager --set-enabled PowerTools yum install -y python2-devel platform-python-devel
 ```

 ### On Debian-based hosts run the following (as root or sudo):